 Wallace et al. v.
 State of NH DHHS.
 In August 2013, 13 people who receive long-term services pursuant to Medicaid waivers through Area Agencies (the ten agencies throughout the State with which the State contracts to provide such services to individuals with disabilities), nine Area Agencies (providers of such services), and Community Support Network (an advocacy group that represents the interests of the other plaintiffs) initiated a lawsuit, against the State of New Hampshire and DHHS.
 Plaintiffs seek a declaration that RSA 126-A:5, XIX, which directs DHHS to implement a managed care system for delivery of Medicaid-funded services, is not intended to include long-term care services provided to developmentally disabled persons and those with acquired brain disorders.
 The case may have an impact on budget assumptions for savings in fiscal year 2015 or later years, although the impact of a decision for plaintiffs has not been calculated.
 No discovery has been exchanged and preliminary motions dispositive motions have been filed.
 Oral argument on the parties' cross-motions for summary judgment is scheduled for April 4, 2014.
 On May 22, 2014, the trial court ruled that the plaintiffs' cause of action is barred by sovereign immunity, but granted the plaintiffs leave to file an amended complaint to correct the deficiencies.
 The plaintiffs filed an amended complaint on June 23, 2014, which added claims for violation of separation of powers, breach of contract, and violation of Section 504 of the federal Rehabilitation Act, 29 U.S.C.
 794. The defendants moved to dismiss the three new claims for failure to state a claim and moved to dismiss the original claim as barred by sovereign immunity.
 The plaintiffs objected and moved for summary judgment on all claims, to which the State has objected.
 The Court granted the State's motion to dismiss the amended complaint, but is allowing the plaintiffs to amend their complaint one more time.
-The plaintiffs filed a second amended complaint to which the State has moved to dismiss.
-It is not possible to predict the outcome of this case at this time.
+The plaintiffs filed a second amended complaint, which the State moved to dismiss.
+The court granted the motion to dismiss, and the plaintiffs did not appeal.
+This matter is now closed.